Abernyte: Education

 The village has a small primary school.
 The proposed closing of the school in 2020 was defeated by the community and the school numbers have increased from 6 to 34 in 2024, along with an extremely positive inspection report.

 The parish church is part of the Abernyte linked with Inchture and Kinnaird linked with Longforgan grouping of churches.

+Monuments

+There is a prehistoric grave known as the Long Man's grave near Abernyte, folklore traditions said that this was the grave of Macbeth.
+It was considered to possibly be a fallen standing stone but is more usually thought of as a stone capped grave.

 Census

 In 2001, the population was 106 and had risen to 116 in 2011.